-Over three decades ago, ATM recognized a need in the industry and started strategically assembling a full-service marina consulting team with comprehensive experience and expertise in all phases of waterfront and marina planning, permitting, design, engineering and consulting.
+Over three decades ago, ATM recognized a need in the industry and started strategically assembling a full-service marina consulting team with comprehensive experience and expertise in all phases of waterfront and marina consulting/planning, engineering and design.
 This provides our clients with a strong, experienced in-house team fully versed in all aspects of marina development.

 ATM’s team of marina experts provides solutions to waterfront development challenges, constraints and concerns.
 We do this by truly studying the opportunity – focusing on engineering solutions, operational efficacy and sustainable economics.

 Our professional team has many years of experience working together on unique and challenging waterfront projects supporting private and public clients, both domestically and internationally.
 We know the ins and outs of the permitting process and have a strong track record of success across the U.S. and overseas.
 ATM has developed a thorough understanding of what makes marinas successful – they must be planned to satisfy the market, designed for site-specific conditions, and be financially feasible.
 We support our clients from initial marina planning through marina construction.